 Workbenches come in all shapes and sizes as well as for many purposes.
-From a wood sign perspective the workbench is crucial.
-The concern with workbenches and wood shops is the space you have available.
-If you want a larger workbench workspace you need to make them mobile or with the ability to breakdown.
+From a wood sign perspective, the workbench is crucial.
+The concern is with workbenches and wood shops in the space you have available.
+If you want a larger workbench workspace you need to make them mobile or with the ability to break down.

 13. Wood Shop – Heating And Cooling

-Heating and cooling your wood shop is very important.
-In the summertime you will be sweating and hot and in the winter time you will be seriously cold.
-Also, the extreme heat and cold impacts your wood, paint, sealer and other woodworking tools.
-This is a main concern and you need to consider heating and cooling for your wood shop.
+Heating and cooling your woodshop is very important.
+In the summertime, you will be sweating and hot and in the wintertime, you will be seriously cold.
+Also, the extreme heat and cold impacts your wood, paint, sealer, and other woodworking tools.
+This is the main concern and you need to consider heating and cooling for your woodshop.

 Heating Your Wood Shop

 Electric heaters are a great source of heat, as well as jet space heaters.
-If you want a great source of heat which works very efficiently, radiant heat is the way to go.
-I have provided a video below for more informaiton.
+If you want a great source of heat that works very efficiently, radiant heat is the way to go.
+I have provided a video below for more information.

 Cooling Your Wood Shop

-In the summertime cooling your wood shop is key to success.
-It alleviates the stress to your wood, tools and yourself.
-There are many options as well on the market for cooling your wood shop and they are very effective.
-What considerations do you need to think about when looking at cooling your wood shop.
+In the summertime cooling your woodshop is key to success.
+It alleviates the stress on your wood, tools, and yourself.
+There are many options as well on the market for cooling your woodshop and they are very effective.
+What considerations do you need to think about when looking at cooling your woodshop.

-The main considerations for cooling your wood shop are power, space and dust filtration and control.
+The main considerations for cooling your woodshop are power, space, and dust filtration, and control.
 The power is option is a consideration due to the power requirements of your cooling solution.
-Do you need 220v outlet and what will it do to your power bill.
+Do you need a 220v outlet and what will it do to your power bill.

-Below I have provide a great video which provides a simple solution.
+Below I have provided a great video that provides a simple solution.

 14. Electrical Planning And Requirements

-Electrical power and there requirements in your wood shop are critical to your success.
-Whether you have a new wood shop or are re-configuring an existing space you need to look at your power requirements.
+Electrical power and their requirements in your woodshop are critical to your success.
+Whether you have a new woodshop or are re-configuring an existing space you need to look at your power requirements.

 - Dust Collection